jscohen4/orca/README.md

 `main-parallel-cc.py` will simulate all baseline runs on one processor for each scenario.
 It should be called in a shell script containing the command `mpirun -n 97 python main-parallel-cc.py`.
 Results will be in the folders `orca/data/scenario_runs` and `orca/data/climate_input_forecasts`
 .
 ### Floodpool shift adaptation:
-`main-parallel-shift.py` will simulate each scenario for all floodpool shift levels.
+`main-parallel-shift.py` will simulate all floodpool shift simulation on one precessor per scenario.
 It should be called in a shell script containing the command `mpirun -n 97 python main-parallel-shift.py`.
 Results will be in the folders `orca/data/scenario_runs` and `orca/data/climate_input_forecasts`.

 ### Forecast exceedance adaptation:
-`main-parallel-exc.py` will simulate each scenario for all forecast exceedance levels.
+`main-parallel-exc.py` will simulate all forecast exceedance level simulations on one precessor per scenario.
 It should be called in a shell script containing the command `mpirun -n 97 python main-parallel-exc.py`.
 Results will be in the folders `orca/data/scenario_runs` and `orca/data/climate_input_forecasts`.

 ## License
 Copyright (C) 2020  Cohen, J.S., Zeff, H.B., & Herman, J.D.
 Released under the [MIT license](LICENSE.md).